timothy-david-wm/Shopping-Cart-Project/README.md

 **Requirements**

+*Fork this repository and clone it down to your local machine*

 Design a multi-page website with the following page designations:

 **Students will use HTML, CSS and Javascript to create a fully functioning and attractive website with the following pages:**